solidjs/solid/documentation/api.md

 ### `createSignal(initialValue, boolean | comparatorFn): [getValueFn, setValueFn]`

 This is the smallest and most primitive reactive atom used to track a single value.
 By default signals always notify on setting a value.
-You can have it only notify on changes is you pass true to the second parameter.
+You can have it only notify on changes if you pass true to the second parameter.
 Or a custom comparator can be passed in to indicate whether the values should be considered equal and listeners not notified.

 ### `createState(initValue): [state, setState]`

 Creates a new State proxy object and setState pair.
 State only triggers update on values changing.
 Tracking is done by intercepting property access and automatically tracks deep nesting via proxy.

 ### `onMount(() => <code>)`

 Registers a method that runs after initial render and elements have been mounted.
 Ideal for using `ref`s and managing other one time side effects.

 ### `onCleanup(() => <code>)`